cognitive-space/graphene-luna/README.md

 *Graphene Luna is the new modern and easy way to do GraphQL subscriptions in Django.*

+## django-ws

+Graphene Luna relies on [django-ws](https://github.com/pizzapanther/django-ws).
+If you wish to customize your experience, refer to django-ws for things like middleware and customizing websocket methods.

 ## Installation

 `pip install graphene-luna`